HuanYin94/LocNet_caffe/readme.md

 <img src="https://github.com/ZJUYH/LocNet_caffe/blob/master/image/network.png" width= 1000>

-My implementation of LocNet is based on `caffe`, and this project contains the caffe models of LocNet network.
+The implementation of LocNet back-end is based on `caffe`, and this page contains the caffe models of LocNet network.

 In the `models` folder, for example, `kitti_delta_range` means that this model is used in KITTI dataset with Velodyne HDL-64E, with the Δ-r representations.

-Please cite:
+The input of the network is the image-like representations of LiDAR data, which can be generated using [LocNet_frontend](https://github.com/ZJUYH/LocNet_frontend).

+If you think this page is little useful for your work, please cite:

 	@article{yin20193d,
 	  title={3D LiDAR-Based Global Localization Using Siamese Neural Network},